Gastroenteritis is an inflammation of your stomach and intestines. Common causes are:

 If you suspect gastroenteritis in yourself:

 - Drink plenty of liquids, such as a sports drink or water, to prevent dehydration.
 If you have trouble tolerating liquids, take them in frequent sips.
 Make sure that you're urinating normally, and that your urine is light and clear and not dark.
 Infrequent passage of dark urine is a sign of dehydration.
-Dizziness or lightheadedness also are signs of dehydration.
+Dizziness and lightheadedness also are signs of dehydration.
 If any of these symptoms occur and you can't drink enough fluids, seek medical attention.

 - Ease back into eating.
 Gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, rice and chicken.
 Stop eating if your nausea returns.
 Avoid milk and dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods for a few days.